BaziForYou/MugShotBase64/README.md

 - So fast don't need to wait much to get that
 - Standalone it doesn't use any function from anywhere
 - Can make a mugshot from any ped, not just self player
+- Optimize and get low usage (0.00 on idle and 0.01 on converting)
+- Clean coding

 # Resource preview
 [Video](https://youtu.be/DHog499Fkkk)